Northwest Indiana Elder Wandering And Elopement Attorney

 Take action by calling 219-733-8633 for a free, confidential consultation.

-What Is the Difference Between Wandering & Elopement?
+What Is The Difference Between Wandering And Elopement?

-While some use these terms interchangeably, nursing home residents who elope from a building and nursing home residents who wander often have different motives.
+Some people use these terms interchangeably.
+Nursing home residents who elope from a building and nursing home residents who wander often have different motives.

 - When wandering, residents do not have a specific destination in mind and may be unaware of their surroundings or personal safety.

 - When eloping, residents believe they must go or do something outside the building.
 Such motives make them more likely to attempt to leave on a frequent basis.